skrecc/MobileDeviceDevelopmentInCSharp/README.md

-# MobileDeviceDevelopmentInCSharp
-Recherche for the mobile device development in C#
+# Multiplatform mobile device development in C#
+This recherche decriebes possibilities of the mult iplatform mobile device development in C#.
+It investigates the advantages, disadvantages and challenges associated with multiplatform development, considering factors such as code sharing, performance, user experience and support.

-## Tools & technologies to write cross-platform applications in C#
+## Frameworks & tools to write cross-platform applications in C#
-limitations / benefits are listed

 ### Xamarin
 * Open source cross-platform development framework allowing to build native mobile applications for iOS and Android using the C#